discordjs/guide/guide/oauth2/README.md

 }
 ```

-Now that you have an access token and a refresh token, try fetching the user's information.
+Try fetching the user's information now that you have an access token and a refresh token.
 It's the same as how the html file did it in the html file.

 ```js
 fetch('https://discord.com/api/oauth2/token', {